-- Using a little bit of the dough at a time, make the birds (the smaller the birds, the less dough.
-Medium size birds will require a ball of dough the size or a grape, 0r 1 inch in diameter).
+- Using small pieces of the dough at a time, to make the birds (the smaller the birds, the less dough.
+(For medium size birds you will need a ball of dough the size or a grape, or 1 inch in diameter).

 Here are some of the steps in assembling male and female birds: